137900114/linux_less_game_server/README.md

-The server of the linux lession's final project.
+The server of the linux lesson's final project.

 The server can only run on linux os.